c-blake/batch/README.md

 code like EBPF.
 All we need to do to add this to Linux is decide on a convenient API and then loop over a buffer of system calls.
 That's what this package does.
 It may not be completely right "as is" or as fast as possible.
-Getting the general solution right seems better than stunts like `pread=lseek+read` and a ton simpler than EBPF, though.
 I'm open to suggestions if you have them.

 Safety flows from allowing only minimal control flow to occur in-kernel that is trivially loop-free/bounded compute time.
-Specifically, it allows skipping forward by more than one slot in the array of system calls on a trivalent condition of a sub-call return `{ -4096 < r < 0, == 0, or > 0 }` (conventionally usually meaning { error, success/done/EOF, and more-work-or answer} conditions).
+Specifically, it allows jumping forward by more than one slot in the array of system calls on a trivalent condition of a sub-call return `{ -4096 < r < 0, == 0, or > 0 }` (conventionally usually meaning { error, success/done/EOF, and more-work-or answer} conditions).
 Not all system call targets are accepted because the